-Today we are going to discuss the gilding technique called mordant gilding -- better known as oil gilding -- and highlight a new gilding size now available in the USA.
-Oil gilding is a gilding technique in which genuine or imitation leaf is adhered to a surface with an adhesive (called "size").
-Traditionally, as the name implies, the size was made of an oil varnish consisting of linseed oil, resins and a drying reagent.
+ordant gilding-or, as it is more commonly known, oil gilding-is a technique in which genuine or imitation leaf is adhered to a surface with an adhesive, or "size."
+As the name implies, size was traditionally an oil varnish consisting of linseed oil, resins, and a dryer.

-Oil size is available in a quick version, which sets up or comes to "tack" in 1-3 hours, and a slow version which comes to tack in about 12 hours depending on brand and environmental factors like temperature and humidity.
+Oil size is available in a quick version-which sets up, or "comes to tack," in one to three hours-and a slow version, which comes to tack in about 12 hours, depending on the brand and environmental factors like temperature and humidity.
 The "open time" (the amount of time you have to apply leaf before the size dries) is roughly the same amount of time it takes for the size to come to tack.
-For example, if a size comes to tack in 1 hour, you will have about 1 hour of gilding time before the size dries.
+For example, if a size comes to tack in an hour, you will have about an hour of gilding time before the size dries.

 One of the benefits of slow oil size is that since it spends time settling out, it gilds brighter than quick size.
 It is also recommended for exterior projects.
-Some quick oil sizes cannot be used for exterior projects, check the manufacturer's label.
+Some quick oil sizes cannot be used for exterior projects; check the manufacturer's label.
 Quick size is good for small projects or projects that need to be finished quickly.
 The only disadvantage to oil size is it cannot be burnished with an agate stone like traditional water gilding.
 However, the sheen of your gilding can be altered by how you prepare your surface.
-The shinier the surface, the brighter the gild, duller surfaces produce duller-looking gilding.
+The shinier the surface, the brighter the gild; duller surfaces produce duller-looking gilding.

 Today you will also find water-based sizes made of acrylic copolymers and drying additives.
 Most water-based sizes set up in about 15-30 minutes and remain open indefinitely.
-Water-based size's strong tack makes it ideal for imitation leaf, but it can also used with genuine leaf.
-Also, most water based sizes are only for interior gilding projects.
+Water-based size's strong tack makes it ideal for imitation leaf, but it can also be used with genuine leaf.
+Also, most water-based sizes are only for interior gilding projects.
 Water-based size sets up quickly without leveling out much, hence it won't gild as brightly.
-This size should not be confused with "water gilding" which uses gesso and bole made from rabbit skin glue.
+This size should not be confused with "water gilding," which uses gesso and bole made from rabbit skin glue.